Match my rhythm to yours.

 - Pair the Spares: Mansi's aunt and Bannerjee.

 - Papa Wolf: Tarababu.
 You do not stalk or insult his little girl.
 And conversely...

 - Parents in Distress: ...you do not insult Mansi's dad.

 - Portmanteau Couple Name: In-Universe, it is Manavsi.

 - Product Placement: It is very obvious Coca-Cola sponsored the movie.

 - Reasonable Authority Figure: Manav's father and grandma.

 - Rescue Romance: Mansi and her cousins try to rescue Manav while he's falling off a cliff, and then Manav saves Mansi when she falls down after him.

 - Sad Bollywood Wedding: Averted - Mansi isn't in love with Vikrant, but she isn't sad, she's just apathetic.

-- Stalking Is Love: Manav and Mansi's relationship starts with him taking photos of her in different public places, including while she bathes.
+- Stalking Is Love: Manav and Mansi's relationship starts with him taking photos of her in different public places, including while she bathes dressed in a sari.